 The dermatology framework replaces the 2011 Department of Health Guidelines for General Practitioners with a Special Interest (GPwSI) in Dermatology and Skin Surgery and includes and reflects up to date and current national guidance.

 The accreditation process is for new GPwERs and also the transition of current GPwSIs.

 The guidance and competences for GPs with Extended Roles (GPwERs) for Dermatology and Skin Surgery includes the curriculum and core competences required to be accredited as a GPwER in Dermatology and Skin Surgery.

-Candidates are now able to access and download all the information required to submit evidence to be assessed by a trained generalist and specialist assessor and validated by the Dermatology and Skin Surgery accreditation panel.
+Candidates are now able to access and download all the information required to submit evidence to be assessed by a trained generalist and specialist assessor and validated by the BAD Dermatology and Skin Surgery accreditation panel as below.

 GPwER generic framework

 Please view below for the Dermatology and Skin Surgery Framework and information about how to apply for Dermatology and Skin Surgery accreditation here:

 Dermatology and Skin Surgery Framework

 Clinical supervisors (CS) are required to support the training of candidates and to assess relevant competencies.
 It is preferable, although not always possible, to have more than one clinical supervisor for any given candidate.

 A clinical supervisor (CS) is a pre-accreditation supervising peer, who may be a specialist in the relevant extended role or another health professional supervising within their sphere of competence.